Team-xManager/xManager/README.md

 # How It Works

 Depending on what variant or version the user wants to install, the manager will directly fetch that selected url data.
 Once completed, the selected file can now be installed.

+All links are available publicly.
+IF, you know what it means then you know what it is.

 # About The Project